DFE-Digital/register-trainee-teachers/app/views/api_docs/reference/v0.1/_reference.md

 ### `GET /info`

-This endpoint provides general information about the API.
+Provides general information about the API.

 #### Request